Subic–Clark–Tarlac Expressway: History

-On March 18, 2008, at exactly 1 pm, President Gloria Macapagal Arroyo opened the Subic–Clark segment of the expressway for a Holy Week dry run.
+On March 18, 2008, at exactly 1 p.m., President Gloria Macapagal Arroyo opened the Subic–Clark segment of the expressway for a Holy Week trial run.
 This helped motorists traveling to Zambales and Bataan for Holy Week.
-The dry run was free and available for class 1 vehicles only.
-The Holy Week dry run was from March 18, 1 p.m. to 5:30 p.m and March 19 to 24, 5:30 a.m. to 5:30 p.m.; operating hours were limited as no street lights were installed that time.
+The trial run was free, and available for class 1 vehicles only.
+It ran on March 18 from 1 p.m. to 5:30 p.m., and March 19 to 24, 5:30 a.m. to 5:30 p.m.; operating hours were limited as no street lights had been installed.

 On April 28, 2008, at exactly 12 noon, BCDA opened the Subic–Clark segment to all vehicles.
-BCDA said that travel time from Manila to Subic via North Luzon Expressway would now only take 1 hour and 40 minutes while the travel time from Clark to Subic would only take 40 minutes.
+BCDA said that travel from Manila to Subic via North Luzon Expressway would now take only 1 hour and 40 minutes, and travel from Clark to Subic would take 40 minutes.
 The Dolores exit (formerly Clark North A exit) was also opened, which connects to MacArthur Highway.

 On July 25, 2008, the BCDA announced the opening of the Clark–Tarlac segment of the expressway.
-Travel time from Clark to Tarlac was reduced to only 25 minutes and to travel the entire length of the SCTEx would only take about 1 hour.
-At the same time, the travel time from Manila to Tarlac City via NLEx and the SCTEx would only take 1 hour and 25 minutes.
+Travel time from Clark to Tarlac was reduced to only 25 minutes, and to travel the entire length of the SCTEX would take about 1 hour.
+Travel from Manila to Tarlac City via NLEx and the SCTEX would take 1 hour and 25 minutes.

+In 2015, the BCDA awarded the operations and maintenance contract for the expressway to the Manila North Tollways Corporation (MNTC, now NLEX Corporation).
+MNTC took over the management of the toll road on October 27.
+The seamless integration, which replaced the old tolling system — the old toll plazas were demolished — was completed in March 2016 to merge the two expressways into one system.

 Operations and maintenance

-The expressway is part of the Bases Conversion and Development Authority's Subic–Clark–Tarlac Expressway Project or SCTEP, which aims to connect the ecozones of Subic and Clark.
-The joint-venture of First Philippine Infrastructure Development Corporation (FPIDC), Tollways Management Corporation and Egis Projects, the same concessionaires of the North Luzon Expressway, would handle all the operations and maintenance of the expressway.
+The expressway is part of the Bases Conversion and Development Authority's Subic–Clark–Tarlac Expressway Project or SCTEP, which aims to connect the economic zones of Subic and Clark.
+The joint venture of First Philippine Infrastructure Development Corporation (FPIDC), Tollways Management Corporation, and Egis Projects — the same concessionaires of the North Luzon Expressway — would handle all the operations and maintenance of the expressway.
 The First Philippine Infrastructure Development Corporation is a subsidiary of First Philippine Holdings, a holding company under the Lopez Group of Companies with core investments in power and tollways, and strategic initiatives in property and manufacturing.
 The FPIDC was eventually sold to Metro Pacific Investments Corporation in 2008.

-The SCTEx business and operating agreement between the BCDA and the Manila North Tollways Corporation (MNTC), and its holdings companies Metro Pacific Tollways Corporation (MPTC) and Metro Pacific Investments Corporation (MPIC), was signed July 25, 2011.
-Under the business and operating agreement, MNTC will operate and manage SCTEx for 33 years, while relieving BCDA of the heavy financial burden of paying the ₱34-billion debt to the Japan International Cooperation Agency (JICA).
-By virtue of the Agreement, the SCTEx can be considered as having been built at no cost to Government.
+The SCTEX business and operating agreement was signed July 25, 2011 between the BCDA and the Manila North Tollways Corporation (MNTC), and its holding companies Metro Pacific Tollways Corporation (MPTC) and Metro Pacific Investments Corporation (MPIC).
+Under the agreement, MNTC will operate and manage SCTEX for 33 years, while relieving BCDA of the heavy financial burden of paying the ₱34-billion debt to the Japan International Cooperation Agency (JICA).
+By virtue of the Agreement, the SCTEX can be considered as having been built at no cost to Government.